 Buying a new build: Everything you need to know

-Buying a new build can have lots of benefits, from increased energy efficiency to a 10-year warranty.
-What is the process of buying a new build house?
+Buying a new build property can have lots of benefits, from increased energy efficiency to a 10-year warranty.
+Here's everything you need to know about buying a new build home.

 There’s something special about being the first person to live in a property.
 Everything will be brand-spanking new and you won’t need to clean up after previous owners.

 New build properties are often decorated in neutral colours, so you don’t need to dig out a paintbrush the second you move in.
 On the flip side, if grey and white isn’t your style, you can treat your new home like a blank canvas and splash out on Farrow & Ball.

 New builds are often more energy efficient than older homes, meaning you could save thousands on your energy bills.
 You’ll probably have to do fewer repairs than if you were to buy an older home too.
 So instead of spending your money on fixing dodgy boilers or leaky ceilings, you can buy a beautiful sofa and a Persian rug.